MihaiDavid05/Text-to-Image-Search/README.md

 - Use `poetry` for better dependencies solving
 - Use better models for embedding the images and texts (e.g. maybe use a service like AWS, Eden AI, or models from MTEB leaderboard)
 - Use a feature store to store the embeddings instead of storing them locally
-- Use a different storage than local for th images (e.g. a cloud provider)
+- Use a different storage than local for the images (e.g. a cloud provider)
 ## :top: Conclusions

 - It seems that the text-2-img system does a pretty good job and that the CLIP embeddings are good enough